 - I was accepted to the PaCE program.
 Where can I learn more information about the program?

 When will I register for classes?

 All new Summer B/Fall residential, Fall PaCE, and Spring Innovation Academy admits are required to participate in an orientation program, Preview.
-New students register for all or nearly all their first term classes during Preview (Summer B residential freshmen will register for both Summer and Fall terms).
+New students register for all or nearly all their first term classes during Preview (Summer B residential freshmen will register for both Summer and Fall terms; Innovation Academy students will register for Fall connection classes at Preview – if desired – and then will register for Spring classes during their Fall semester).
 Some students may be registered for one course before Preview – a Quest 1 course.

-All new students should check their @ufl.edu email for information on how to register for Preview (don’t forget to check your spam folder in case the first email gets filtered out).
-Once you are registered for Preview, you will receive an email about your online Preview course preparing you for course registration.
-You’ll want to be checking your email regularly for information and updates, and you’ll want to begin your online Preview assignment promptly.
-There are also several other email reminders sent in the few weeks leading up to Preview, so check your email and take care of these tasks before Preview.
+All new students should check their @ufl.edu email for information on how to register for Preview and for additional information to come (don’t forget to check your spam folder in case the first email gets filtered out).
+Once you are registered for Preview, you will receive an email about your online Preview Prep assignment, which prepares you for course registration at Preview.
+You’ll want to be checking your email regularly for information and updates, and you’ll want to begin your online Preview Prep assignment promptly.
+Preview Prep will be available starting at 10:00 am ET on Monday, April 18, 2022.
+There are several other email reminders sent in the few weeks leading up to Preview, so check your email and take care of these tasks before Preview.

 What happens during Preview?

-At least a week before your Preview session, you’ll complete crucial parts of your Preview online course.
-If you discover in the course that you need a placement assessment, you’ll also take that assessment before your Preview session.
-You’ll want to be checking your email regularly for information on starting the course.
+At least a week before your Preview session, you’ll complete Preview Prep.
+If you realize while completing Preview Prep that you need a placement assessment, you’ll also take that assessment before your Preview session.

-In the Preview online course, you will get a chance to:
+In Preview Prep , you will get a chance to: